 Once you prick your finger and the blood drop appears, use the medical wipe/gauze provided in the kit to wipe away that first drop.
 As soon as the second blood drop forms, hold the absorbent sponge tip of the device over the drop.
 Lower the tip gently onto the drop of blood and watch it absorb into the white sponge tip.
 This will happen in seconds.
 (Don’t apply pressure—avoid pressing down on your finger, as this stops blood flow.)

-As soon as the first Mitra tip is properly filled, count two seconds and remove from the blood drop.
-Lower the second Mitra tip onto the drop of blood and fill that one.
+As soon as the first VAMS tip on your Mitra device is properly filled, count two seconds and remove from the blood drop.
+Lower the second VAMS tip onto the drop of blood and fill that one.
 (Some patients receive two tips, while others receive four tips.
 It depends on what type of lab testing will be done at the lab.)